ankaAR/bestiario5e/_creatures/mummy-lord.md

 ***Rejuvenation.*** A destroyed mummy lord gains a new body in 24 hours if its heart is intact, regaining all its hit points and becoming active again.
 The new body appears within 5 feet of the mummy lord's heart.

-***Spellcasting.*** The mummy lord is a 10th-level spellcaster.
+***Lanzamiento de conjuros.*** The mummy lord is a 10th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 17, +9 to hit with spell attacks).
 The mummy lord has the following cleric spells prepared:

-* Cantrips (at will): sacred flame, thaumaturgy
+* Trucos (a voluntad): sacred flame, thaumaturgy

 * 1st level (4 slots): command, guiding bolt, shield of faith